Do you find them a joy to be on the receiving end of, great to witness when someone else is giving one, but difficult to write if you have to

 Now it's your turn to write a birthday speech, go back to the page on how to write a speech and begin.
 Once you've done that, you've got the hardest part over!

-Or you can check out another sample.
+Do you want to check over another speech before you begin?
 Here's a 40th celebration toast from a mother to her daughter.

 Are you stuck with a speech, trapped by perfection paralysis?